I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemps2-getpdevadjustment.md

 <p>Currently, the Pscript5 driver calls <code>IPrintOemPS2::GetPDEVAdjustment</code> to adjust the paper margin setting, as reported in the PDEV, to enable or disable the Hostfont feature, or to turn PostScript color output on or off. </p>

-<p>This function is available in Windows XP and later.</p>

-<p>Currently, the Pscript5 driver calls <code>IPrintOemPS2::GetPDEVAdjustment</code> to adjust the paper margin setting, as reported in the PDEV, to enable or disable the Hostfont feature, or to turn PostScript color output on or off. </p>

 ## -requirements
 <table>
 <tr>